Chevron CEO proves dealmaker with $33 billion offer for Anadarko

-HOUSTON (Reuters) - Chevron Corp’s proposed $33-billion deal for Anadarko Petroleum vaults the company into top ranks of the world’s biggest oil companies and cements its chief executive, Mike Wirth, as a dealmaker.
+HOUSTON (Reuters) - Chevron Corp’s proposed $33-billion deal for Anadarko Petroleum Corp vaults the company into top ranks of the world’s biggest oil companies and cements its chief executive, Mike Wirth, as a dealmaker.

 The merger, the sixth largest energy acquisition by value, propels Chevron two spots to the second-largest major by oil output, behind Exxon Mobil Corp, according to research firms Drillinginfo and Wood Mackenzie.

-It comes less than three months after Wirth bought Pasadena Refining System Inc, the (PRSI) operator of a Texas oil refinery.
+The deal announced on Friday comes less than three months after Wirth bought Pasadena Refining System Inc, the (PRSI) operator of a Texas oil refinery.

 “My aspirations are for the company to be a strong performer,” Wirth said in an interview on Friday.
 “We have always said and will still say that anything we do would have to make us even stronger.”